Monthly Archive January 2012

 I am taking this class right now and enjoying reading the two texts on the topic.
 I suppose everyone has to swim in theory in these studies wherever they are, but I am relieved that we can do experientially based work in the classroom.
 Most importantly, I am glad we are doing art.

-Posted January 10th, 2012 by & filed under Top News, Vision Quests & Earth Based Healing.
+Posted January 10th, 2012 by & filed under Top News, Wilderness Fasts & Earth Based Healing.

 They say the glaciers are melting from global warming I say it is from neglect